 Table of contents

 When talking about sales, two terms that often get confused are “upsell” and “cross-sell.”
-While they may sound similar, they have distinct meanings and can have different impacts on your business.
+While they may sound similar, they have distinct meanings and can have dramatically different impacts on your revenue strategy.

 What Is Upselling?